Donor Profile

 • Limit expenses for first-year asylum seeker care costs according to the Swedish model to a maximum of 11% of total ODA expenditure.
 Any remaining ODA could then be reallocated to cover deficits in other years, if necessary.

-These proposals are however unlikely to materialize with the election of right-wing parties in 2023.
+These proposals, however, will not materialize with the election of right-wing parties in 2023 and announced ODA cuts.

 How does the Netherlands determine its ODA budget?